saibotsivad/mdast-util-from-noddity/README.md

 ## To-Do

 The to-markdown portion of this package is not yet available.

-I don't have any use for it, so I probably won't get around to adding it.

-If you would like to implement it, pull requests will be accepted.
+I don't have any use for it, so I probably won't get around to adding it, but pull requests will be accepted.

+Test coverage for Noddity link and template syntax is very weak.
+Pull requests to add tests would be very welcome.

 ## License